OCD and Anxiety

-“Even if people with anxiety or mood disorders are doing well, depression and anxiety can worsen in times of increased stress,” says Jerry Halverson, MD, medical director of Rogers Memorial Hospital–Oconomowoc and FOCUS residential mood disorders program for adults.
+“Even if people with anxiety or mood disorders are doing well, depression and anxiety can worsen in times of increased stress,” says Jerry Halverson, MD, medical director of Rogers Behavioral Health–Oconomowoc and FOCUS residential mood disorders program for adults.
 “During the holidays, we have higher expectations and want everything to be perfect, so there’s pressure to fit more in our schedules than we normally do.”

 When we’re busy, we’re not able to spend as much time on the things we should.
 “When you have to give more of your time to holiday activities or gatherings, the first things to drop out of your schedule are typically self-care activities,” says Dr. Halverson.
 “These are the enjoyable, meaningful things we do to keep ourselves well, such as sleep, exercise, spending time with pets or being outside.”

 How can you make sure you’re on track to have a healthy holiday?
 Dr. Halverson recommends being mindful.
 “Be present in the moment by thinking about where you’re at, how you’re feeling and how you’re thinking,” he says.
 “It’s something we should all practice.
 If you’re mindful, you’re more likely to identify when your mood or anxiety reach an unhealthy level.”

 “It can be difficult to find time to invest in yourself and in your mental health, but there’s a much larger price if you don’t take the time to do that,” says Dr. Halverson.